masc-ucsc/docs/docs/pyrope/09b-simquery.md

 {"name":"acc.mem",   "kind":"memory", "bits":8, "declared_bits":8, "size":8}
 ```

-Note `acc.cnt` is 5 bits wide but declared 4.
-Both are published because both are
+Note `acc.cnt` is both stored and declared as 4 bits.
+Literal-width realization
-true and they answer different questions: `bits` is the internal width the value
+means an unsigned value does not carry a hidden sign slot.
+Both fields remain in
-is stored at (an unsigned value carries one slot above its magnitude), while
+the schema because imported or conservatively widened internal nets can still
-`declared_bits` is the `u4` written in the source.
-Everything else — `clock` and
+differ from the source declaration.
+Everything else — `clock` and `reset`
-`reset` inputs, the sub-instance tree — is enumerated the same way, with
+inputs, the sub-instance tree — is enumerated the same way, with hierarchical
-hierarchical names rooted at the testbench instance variable.
+names rooted at the testbench instance variable.

 ## Reading values